Clorr/Gitipedia/README.md

  - A wiki is not just files
  - History can be rewritten
  - Many non-official copies may exist and could dilute the value of the main project

+## Git or not ?
+Git is a good basis, but we have to think of all advantages and consequences.
+The principles are good, but the solution is maybe something similar, but more specialized.
+Therefore a new tool could be made from scratch, starting from zero like described in : https://wyag.thb.lt/